Sarmede, Casa della Fantasia

 The Panorama section opens onto the world and draws for itself a multiplicity of glances and dreams.

 The thematic section “Searching in the wood” is dedicated to the place always at the center of the interests of literature, art and popular tradition.

-The Pedagogy and Imagination section entitled “Domestic selvas” ironically addresses the relationship between wildness and domesticity experienced within the home.
+The Pedagogy and imagination section entitled “Domestic Selvas” ironically addresses the relationship between wild and domesticated lived inside the house.
 The selection of works of literature for children aims to investigate and problematize this perspective.